play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 ls
 ```

-Let's exit the container making sure it remains running: use the Control-P / Control-Q combinaison for this.
+Let's exit the container making sure it remains running: use the Control-P / Control-Q combination for this.
 Use the following command to make sure it's still running.

 ```.term1